bamerson01/recipe-sharing-platform/docs/COMPONENTS.md

 3. **Service Worker**: Cache recipe images for offline viewing
 4. **React Query Integration**: Add proper data caching layer
 5. **Suspense Boundaries**: Implement for better loading states

+---

+**\u2705 August 2025 Status**: All core components have been optimized for production with TypeScript strict mode compliance, performance enhancements, and comprehensive error handling.
+The component library now provides a solid foundation for scalable React development with zero compilation errors and optimized runtime performance.